tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ???
-We covered how the internet works, using the wires and apps divide.
+We covered how the internet works, talking about the differences between the wires and apps.
+The wire app divide

 ---